E-Paine/tkinter-docs/source/canvas.rst

     | *background=*
     | *bg=*
-    | Specifies the normal background color to use when displaying the widget.
+    | Specifies the normal background colour to use when displaying the
+      widget.
+The given value may be any valid :ref:`Tk colour <colours>`.
 The default value is the platform default background colour.

     | *borderwidth=*
     | *bd=*